“In my films, I always wanted to make people see deeply. I don’t want to show things, but to give people the desire to see.”

 As a poet, I respond to the rich weave of thematic material we all face as human beings.
 Our lives are public and private at the same time; our time is both political and solitary.
 Poems, while they may draw from my lived experience, are not autobiography: emotional truth is what I aspire to and that shouldn't be mistaken for factual truth.
 Artists are magpies, after all.
 We steal, imitate, mutate, recreate seen or felt experience in service to a higher goal.

+While my work is not overtly political, speaking an individual truth is always a political act in that artists can't be controlled by a message.
+Neither can you, the receiver, be controlled in what you make of art.
 Our cultural currency relies on a kind of collective shorthand where we assume we’re seeing and saying the same things.
 I’m interested in shaking that up.
-I’m interested in expanding and deepening what is seen, what is felt, what meanings we make of it all.
+I’m interested in expanding and deepening what is seen, what is felt, what meanings we make of our brief, beautiful, and terrifying lives.